Certification in Practice of Data Analytics

 Busy professionals find this program meets their professional goals while providing a flexible learning experience.
 As a student in the program, you’ll enjoy:

-- All courses are delivered in 100% distance learning format and asynchronously.
+- All courses are delivered in 100% distance learning format and asynchronously, allowing students to study and learn when and where they want.

 - Being taught by top faculty from The Ohio State University College of Engineering and Department of Statistics.